Nihility-Shift/MaxPlayers/MaxPlayers/ReleaseFiles/README_Template.md

 - Control slider from any vanilla player limit slider.
 - Configure settings at F5 > Mod Settings > Max Players.

+#### 💻 Commands

+- PlayerCount, pc
+  - Returns the current player count and limit
+- SetPlayerLimit, spl
+  - Assigns the player limit with a given value
+- StartQuest, sq
+  - Starts the currently selected quest.
+Add argument "now" to skip the countdown.
+Ex: /startquest now

 ### 👥 Multiplayer Functionality

 - ✅ All